Federal National Council: History

-The FNC was formed under the Provisional Constitution of the United Arab Emirates in 1971 as a permanent component of the country's governing structure, which also includes the Federal Supreme Council, President, Cabinet and Judiciary.
+The FNC was formed under the Provisional Constitution of the United Arab Emirates in 1971 as a permanent component of the country's governing structure, which also includes the Federal Supreme Council, president and vice president, cabinet, and judiciary.
 Before 2006, all members of the FNC were appointed by the rulers of the emirates.

 According to the Constitution, federal draft laws first have to pass through the FNC for review and recommendations.
 Draft laws and amendments formed with the help of specialized house committees are presented to the FNC for discussion and then sent back to the Cabinet for consideration and approval.
 The FNC influences the Federal Government to draft laws.
 Original draft laws from the Cabinet can be amended by the FNC.

 The FNC is responsible under the Constitution for examining, and, if it wishes, amending all proposed federal legislation, and is empowered to summon and question any Federal Minister regarding Ministry performance.
 One of the main duties of the FNC is to discuss the annual budget.
 Specialized sub-committees and a Research and Study Unit have been formed to assist FNC members to cope with the increasing demands of modern government.